erikshelley/obsidian-enhanced-treemap/README.md

 ## Simple Example

 After installing and enabling the plugin, treemaps can be added to notes by creating json code blocks.
-- The code block type must be json.
-- The code block contents must be valid json.
+- Only json code blocks are checked.
-- The first two rows must be as shown below with an opening bracket on the first row and **"type": "enhancedtreemap",** on the second row.
+- The first two rows inside the code block must be exactly as shown below.
-- Each cell must have a "name" element.
+- Each cell must have a **"name"** element.
 The value for this element will be shown as the text for the cell.
-- The children for a cell must be contained in a "children" array.
+- The children for a cell must be contained in a **"children"** array.

 <pre>
 ```json